photoprism/photoprism-docs/docs/getting-started/using-a-cdn.md

 [Learn more ›](https://link.photoprism.app/bunny-cdn)

-[^1]: We receive a $20 credit when you sign up through our link, which helps us operate our infrastructure.
+[^1]: We receive a $20 credit when you sign up through our link, which helps us fund the project infrastructure.